FenixPK/fenix-police/README.md

   I may consider changing this some day but I like the difficulty scaling with this.
 - Police are spawned serverside, then their networkIDs are sent back to the client that requested police so they can be controlled and maintained.
 They should not migrate to other clients, and the distance culling is high so they can still be controlled from far away.
 This means units will be properly sycned across clients and you will see police chasing other players.
 - Stolen police vehicles will not de-spawn if occupied by a player at the time the script tries to clean them up (due to peds being dead, peds being far away, or losing wanted stars).
 So they wont disappear if you manage to steal one mid chase.
 However, they will never despawn if this happens.
 I plan to add logic that removes them once the player abandons them for a certain time/distance in the future.
+- Players with police jobs can be protected from becoming wanted, option to apply this protection only when on-duty.

 **REQUIREMENTS:**